authentik SCIM Provisioning

 .

 The above steps will generate a SCIM endpoint URL and a Secret Token that you will use to authenticate authentik with the SCIM integration in Kestra.
-Save those details as we will need them in the next steps.
+Save those details, as they will be needed in the next steps.

 The endpoint should look as follows: